gurki/vivid/README.md

 ## Color Spaces

 Under the hood, `vivid` uses an extensive set of direct conversions (c.f. `include/vivid/conversion.h`).
 It additionally provides a bunch of shortcuts for multi-step conversions.
 All of these methods are built in a functional way, where colors get passed through converters, yielding new colors in different spaces.
 The caller must (to some degree) ensure the integrity of the input data passed.
-E.g. `tq::xyz::fromLab` indeed assumes, that it is handed a `tq::col_t` encoding a valid `L*a*b` color representation.
+E.g. `vivid::xyz::fromLab` indeed assumes, that it is handed a `vivid::col_t` encoding a valid `L*a*b` color representation.

 ### Direct Conversions